IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ![Shopping Basket With Item](images/rest-order-for-customer.png)

-## Configuring security on your services
+## Securing your services

-Securing your services is the next thing you'll be looking at, or the purposes of the tutorial we'll just look at securing the products service.
+Configuring security on your services is next on the list, for the purposes of the tutorial we'll just look at securing the `Product`s service, but these principles should be applied through out your service as required.

 * Go back to Intent Architect.
 * Open up the `Services Designer` and expand the `Products` folder.